banksjazz87/attendance-application/README.md

 With this attendance application the user can:

 - Create a new attendance sheet.
-    - This is done by first creating a group.
-    - If you want to use a group that already exists that's also an option.
-    - A title is automatically assigned to the attendance, using today's date.
-    - If the user would like to use a different title for the attendance sheet, they're able to do that by altering the input field.
 - Ability to create, update, delete, any attendant or attendance sheet.
 - Have access to a dynamic attendance sheet, that you can add and remove from on the day of the event.
 - Have access to all of the statistics gathered from the attendance, this is displayed with a bar graph.